A Down East Success Story

 The limestone industry declined and disappeared in the first half of the 20th century, partly because of the invention of sheetrock.
 Then, in the second half of the last century, the fishing industry disappeared.

-neighbors, Rockland has always been a working class town.
+Unlike some of its neighbors, Rockland has always been a working class town.
 Jobs became few and far between, many of the storefronts were boarded up, property values sank and the downtown became a place many people avoided.

 Ten years ago, times were tough.